MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started.md

 ## Step 4: Export data to other channels

 You can create *refined events* (a virtual view) of your web analytics data.
 Then filter and export the data to Azure Data Lake Storage.
 You can ingest the exported data as a data source.
-For more information, see [Create a link between audience insights and engagement insights](integrate-audience-insights-engagement-insights.md).

 1. [Create refined events](refined-events.md) for export.

-1. [Export the data](export-events.md) to Data Lake Storage.
+1. [Export the data](export-events.md) to Azure Data Lake Storage.

 1. [Create a link between audience insights and engagement insights](integrate-audience-insights-engagement-insights.md) to share data between the two capabilities.

-1. [Recognize web events from previously authenticated](unknown-to-known.md) using the **unknown to known** feature.
+1. [Recognize web events from previously authenticated users](unknown-to-known.md) with the **unknown to known** feature.

 1. Learn how to [delete and export event data containing personal information](delete-export-personal-data.md).